The false belief that you need a unique business idea

 Spaces where there are no businesses operating profitably, usually indicate a lack of enough money to sustain a business.

 Don't look for absence of competition, look for presence of a market.

 If your business can only make profit where there is no competition, you won't have a business for long.
 If your business can survive where there is strong competition, you have value.

 Stop looking for a unique idea or a gap in the market and start looking for ways in which you can enter an existing market.
 Take an existing business idea and implement it.
 There are enough people in the country for another business in virtually any field.

 Don't look for a unique business idea.
 Look for a unique approach to an existing idea.

-* What to do: If you have an existing business, find one thing that you do different from the crowd.
+What to do: If you have an existing business, find one thing that you do different from the crowd.
 If there is none, that is where you can make your business better.
-If you consider starting a new business, find one thing that you will do better (not different) than the crowd.
+If you consider starting a new business, find one thing that you will do different (not better) than the crowd.